 - Grass grows at different rates at different times of the year.
-In the summer heat, it is best to cut grass at the C, D, or E cutting height settings.
+In the summer heat, it is best to cut grass at the D, E, or F (52, 63, or 75 mm) cutting height settings.
 Cut only about a third of the grass blade at a time.
-Do not cut below the C setting unless the grass is sparse or it is late fall when grass growth begins to slow down. - When cutting grass over 6 inches (15 cm) tall, first mow at the highest cutting height setting and walk slower; then mow again at a lower setting for the best lawn appearance.
+Do not cut below the D (52 mm) setting unless the grass is sparse or it is late fall when grass growth begins to slow down. - When cutting grass over 6 inches (15 cm) tall, first mow using the rear discharge at the highest cutting height setting and walk slower; then mow again at a lower setting for the best lawn appearance.
 If the grass is too long and the leaves clump on top of the lawn, the lawn mower may plug and cause the engine to stall. - Alternate the mowing direction.
 This helps disperse the clippings over the lawn for even fertilization.